-Charlotte Laws is an author, TV personality, public speaker, corporation director, anti-revenge porn activist and animal rights advocate.
+Charlotte Laws is an author, TV personality, public speaker, anti-revenge porn activist and animal rights advocate.
 She is a former actress and magazine covergirl.
 She has performed as a standup comic at the Comedy Store.

 She was a weekly commentator on the NBC show, “The Filter with Fred Roggin” from 2009 – 2013.
 One of her episodes was nominated for an Emmy.
 She also hosted her own news show called Uncommon Sense from 2007 – 2010.

 Laws was a Los Angeles city commissioner (2006 – 2008), appointed by the mayor.
 She also served four terms (2004 – 20012) on the Greater Valley Glen Council in southern California.
 She was the first politician to run on platform of representing all beings in the district, not just the humans whom she maintains are the elite.

 Laws, an Atlanta debutante, was adopted at birth and tracked down her birth parents in her late twenties.
 She is known for saying, “You can never have too many parents.”
 She met her natural brother and sister for the first time in 2012.

 Laws lived in Las Vegas in the early 1980’s and then moved to Los Angeles.
-She has two BA degrees from California State Northridge: in Theatre and Philosophy.
+She has two BA degrees from California State Northridge: in Theater and Philosophy.
 She has two Master’s Degrees from USC: in Professional Writing and Social Ethics.
 She has a doctorate in Social Ethics from USC and completed post-graduate study at Oxford University, England.

 Laws has experimented with a number of jobs.
 She has worked as a cab driver, private investigator, bodyguard, backup singer for an Elvis imitator, nurse, fashion designer, aerobics instructor, Realtor, professional dancer, executive director of a legal corporation, and antiques shop owner.
-Laws was a lecturer for the FBI in Quantico, Virginia in 2006.
+Laws was a lecturer for the FBI Academy in Quantico, Virginia in 2006.

 Laws has appeared on hundreds of TV shows, including Larry King Live, Oprah Winfrey, The Late Show, Nightline, CNN, Fox News and MSNBC.
 Laws’ articles have been published in numerous publications, including the Washington Post, Gawker, Huffington Post, Salon, The Daily News, The L.A.
 Times and Newsweek.